whitmanschorn/vehicle-sheets/README.md

 ## Debugging

 Mostly, you should use serverless to run each service locally and develop/test that way.
-However, if you’re trying to resolve what happened to a deployed instance, you’ll need an AWS login with the RUHE account.
+However, if you’re trying to resolve what happened to a deployed instance, you’ll need an AWS login with the Vehicle Profiles account.
 Then, you can head to the cloud watch logs page and find each service’s logs.

 ### Deploy